themihirmathur/HRMS-Upgrade/README.md

 # HRMS-Upgrade ➕🏥

-Welcome to the HRMS-Upgrade repository!
+Welcome to the `HRMS-Upgrade`!
 This project is a comprehensive HealthCare Management System built using modern web technologies to ensure scalability, maintainability, and a seamless user experience.
 This README provides a detailed overview of the project, including its features, setup instructions, and more.

 ![Screenshot 2024-07-06 at 3 32 38 PM](https://github.com/themihirmathur/HRMS-Upgrade/assets/92594107/36b09a81-2214-4950-bd28-dd086dc9ed45)